Free online courseIntroduction to Political Philosophy

 Course Description

 Are you ready to embark on a thought-provoking journey through the annals of political philosophy?
-Welcome to "Introduction to Political Philosophy," an engaging course offered by Yale Courses that immerses you in the rich and diverse world of political thought.
+Welcome to "Introduction to Political Philosophy," an engaging course that immerses you in the rich and diverse world of political thought.
 This comprehensive course spans 17 hours and 35 minutes, providing an insightful exploration into how some of history's greatest minds have tackled questions of governance, power, justice, and citizenship.

 In the opening segment, you will be introduced to the fundamental question: What is Political Philosophy?
 This sets the stage for the succeeding lectures, where ancient philosophers like Plato and Aristotle come to life through in-depth discussions of their seminal works.
 Through Plato's 'Apology' and 'Crito,' you will delve into the notion of Socratic citizenship, an idea that emphasizes the role of the individual in the broader context of the state.